saucelabs/sauce-docs/docs/mobile-apps/real-device-cleaning.md

 Account allowlist:
 * Google accounts signed into the Play Store can be preserved between sessions.
-* Apple IDs signed in to the device and App Store can be preserved between sessions.
+* Apple IDs signed into the device and App Store can be preserved between sessions.

 ## Goals of the Cleaning Process